2 year online program starts Tuesday, Aug 30th, 2022

 The Joyful Belly school is the right program for students who want to have a successful clinical practice offering Ayurveda to the public.
 The hands-on, convenient format shows you Ayurveda's clinical approach step by step.
 Weekly live class discussions will enhance your learning of the material.
 Exercises will supplement presentations, ensuring you have a firm grasp of Ayurveda's methods.
-Clinical discussions will fine-tune your assessment & recommendation skills.
+Personal mentoring sessions will fine-tune your assessment & recommendation skills.
 Graduates receive business training and a completely functional online clinic hosted on Joyful Belly - giving you the credibility of our brand while you build your practice.

 This 2 year program is entirely online, and does not require any travel.
 You will meet locally with clients for part of your clinical training (25 of the 95 encounters).
-Students should expect to spend 12 hours a week in study.
+Students should expect to spend 12 hours a week in study, on average.

 Learning Outcomes of the 2 Year Program

 You will learn the skills, knowledge and confidence to apply the principles of Ayurveda.

 Whether you are a seasoned health professional or dedicated enthusiast, you will enjoy the depth and scope of this comprehensive program presenting Ayurveda's theory of health.
 You will learn the skills, knowledge and confidence to apply Ayurveda in a clinical setting.
 By the end of this program you will be able to start your clinical practice.
 You will be able to: